ratcheni-r/Business-Performance-Analytics-Dashboard/README.md

-# Business Performance Analysis using PostgreSQL and PowerBI
+# Business Performance Analysis using PostgreSQL and Power BI
 ## 📌 Project Overview
 This project analyzes retail sales data using PostgreSQL and visualizes business insights using Power BI.